muhamuttaqien/AI-Lab/README.md

 2. Deep Learning (e.g. visual, sequence and reinforcement learning)
 3. Advanced Techniques (e.g. GAN, One-Shot Learning, Symbolic AI, Knowledge Graphs etc.)

 The best way to get deeper into AI technology is to get hands-on with it.
-In 2019, I have a enthusiastic plan to experiment with various deep learning applications based on Computer Vision (CV) and Natural Language Processing (NLP) technologies.
+In 2019, I have an enthusiastic plan to experiment with various deep learning applications based on Computer Vision (CV) and Natural Language Processing (NLP) technologies.
 Learning-by-doing.
 Below is the list I envision:

 ## CV Applications
 ```text